 Matthew 15:21-28 shares the story of the woman crying out to Jesus to have mercy on her daughter.
 And nobody answers her.
-But the disciples do go to Jesus and tattle-tell on her!
+Finally the disciples do; they go to Jesus and tattle-tell on her!

 This lady will not give up!
 She is the epitome of persistence and what happens?
 Jesus recognizes her persistence as faith!

 I don’t know about you, but my prayers can start out with a bang!
-I mean I’m praying at set times, I’m praying the Scriptures, I’m praying on my face at the crack of dawn–you get the picture, and I’ve got the candle and t-shirt to prove it.
+I mean, I’m praying at set times, I’m praying the Scriptures, I’m praying on my face at the crack of dawn, I’m praying on my knees at night, I’m praying as I’m driving, folding towels…you get the picture, and I’ve got the candle and t-shirt to prove it.
 And then…